laravel/docs/migrations.md

     Schema::disableForeignKeyConstraints();

 > {note} SQLite disables foreign key constraints by default.
-When using SQLite, make sure to enable foreign key support before attempting to create them in your migrations.
+When using SQLite, make sure to [enable foreign key support](/docs/{{version}}/database#configuration) in your database configuration before attempting to create them in your migrations.